top of page

 Wellbeing Is Our Passion

-The Last Word Quintet is a collaboration between four of Chicago's best musicians and songwriters with Marc Kelly Smith, performance poet, founder of the Uptown Poetry Slam and a leader of the worldwide poetry slam movement.
+The Last Word is a collaboration between five of Chicago's best musicians and songwriters with Marc Kelly Smith, performance poet, founder of the Uptown Poetry Slam and a leader of the worldwide poetry slam movement.
 Marc's performance of original and classic poetry meshes seamlessly with Al Day's vocals and lyrics and the hard-driving jazz of the Last Word to illustrate multi-dimensional tales of urban life.
-With pianist Bob Long, bassist Doug Lofstrom and saxophonist Brian Gephart, the Last Word creates new worlds to be explored.
+With pianist Bob Long, bassist Doug Lofstrom, saxophonist Michael Levin and drummer Sarah Allen, the Last Word creates new worlds to be explored.
 As Robert Rodi wrote in New City, "it's apparent we're hearing an entirely new kind of poetic conversation, and it's thrilling."
 Here is a link to that article:

 New City Article May 20, 2020